Chapter 18.22

 1. Director.
 A sign that must be reviewed by Planning Division staff for compliance with the provisions of this chapter.
 If the permit application satisfies all requirements of this chapter, and the requirements of this chapter are not changed during the review period, then the permit shall be approved.
 Approval of a sign permit may be conditional upon satisfaction of other applicable laws, rules, policies, conditions, permits and approvals.

-2. Planning Commission.
-As detailed herein, certain signs are subject to design review by the Planning Commission.
+2. Planning and Transportation Commission.
+As detailed herein, certain signs are subject to design review by the Planning and Transportation Commission.
 Such review is subject to the limitations stated in Section 18.22.020(H) for discretionary review.
-Planning Commission review shall be required for the following proposed signs:
+Planning and Transportation Commission review shall be required for the following proposed signs:

 a.
 All signs visible from the U.S. 101 right-of-way and if not already included as part of an approved sign program;